-9. Under the council's neighbourhood model, Norwich has been divided into four areas: north, east, south and west.
-For the purposes of considering neighbourhood funding for CIL it seems logical to engage with communities about priorities for funding based on these areas.
-There will need to be flexibility about how funds are allocated for projects in different areas and there will need to be collaboration across areas as development in one part of the city may well have a much wider impact..
-There will also need to be some cross boundary coordination with neighbouring districts especially to be aware of the spending decision of neighbouring parish councils.
+10. Under the council's neighbourhood model, Norwich has been divided into four areas: north, east, south and west.
+For the purposes of considering neighbourhood funding for CIL engagement with communities about priorities for funding is based on these areas.
+There is a need for flexibility about how funds are allocated for projects in different areas and there is a need for collaboration across areas, as development in one part of the city may have a much wider impact.
+There also needs to be cross boundary coordination with neighbouring districts especially to be aware of the spending decisions of neighbouring parish councils.
 On the basis of the neighbourhood model, the process for engagement can be led by the communities and neighbourhood manager for each area.

-10. Engagement needs to make use of existing mechanisms and should be via existing groups and networks e.g.: ward councillors, community organisations, business groups e.g. the Business Improvement District and other networks.
+11. Engagement needs to make use of existing mechanisms and should be via existing groups and networks e.g.: ward councillors, community organisations, business groups e.g. the Business Improvement District and other networks.

-Proposed process for engaging with neighbourhoods
+Process for engaging with neighbourhoods